-What your kids eat affects how they learn.
-For the first 12 years of life, about 80 percent of what children learn is presented to them visually.
-And as children learn, their brains grow.
-Food is one of many factors that affect how children develop healthy minds.
+About 80 percent of what children learn in school is information that is presented visually.
+And as children learn, their brain grows.
+Food is one of many factors that affect how children develop healthy brains and cognitive systems.

-Children need good vision to have a better chance to learn.
+Children need good vision just to have a better chance to learn.
 The American Optometric Association (AOA) estimates that 25 percent of school-age children have a vision problem that may affect their learning and behavior.
-Children who can’t see a whiteboard, or have trouble seeing things right in front of them, might withdraw and not participate in class.
-And they miss out on the opportunity to learn and grow.
-View full article »